 Step 1: Pull transactions into the GLT

 Use the Accounting Lines Lookup section of the GLT to search for existing transactions to transfer.
-You can search by chart and account, by document number, or use all the options, including object code, to drive your search results.
+You can search by fiscal year, fiscal period, chart and account or document number, or use all the options, including object code, to drive your search results.

 When you have found the transactions you want to transfer, select and return them to the GLT, where they will show up in the Accounting Lines FROM section of the document.